ericzinnikas/deluge-thindl/README.md

 ### Windows Usage
 - Install Cygwin, instructions [here](https://www.feralhosting.com/faq/view?question=235)
--- Make sure you install the LFTP package (if you follow the steps above you'll be set)
+  - Make sure you install the LFTP package (if you follow the steps above you'll be set)
-- Add `c:\cygwin\bin` (wherever you installed it) to your Windows PATH, instructions [here](http://www.howtogeek.com/howto/41382/how-to-use-linux-commands-in-windows-with-cygwin/)
+- Add Cygwin to Windows Path, instructions [here](http://www.howtogeek.com/howto/41382/how-to-use-linux-commands-in-windows-with-cygwin/)
+  - Read 2nd half of the above article, add `c:\cygwin\bin` (or wherever you installed it)

 ## To Do